7 segment LED Display

 7 Segment LED Display working

-This 7-segment display driver which is known as a Binary Coded Decimal or BCD to 7-segment display decoder and driver, is able to illuminate both common anode or common cathode displays.
+This 7-segment display driver which is known as a Binary Coded Decimal (BCD) to 7-segment display decoder and driver, is able to illuminate both common anode or common cathode displays.

-Why to use Display Driver?
+Why use Display Driver?

-- No external Resistor is required.
+- No external resistor is required.